Art (Fine Art)

 The year commences in June after the Year 12 exam period is completed.
 During this ‘summer plan’ period students tackle a series of teacher-led exercises based on the theme of ‘Viewpoints’, which allow students to work in portrait, still-life and landscape genres.
 During this period, students begin to devise personal projects that they will continue over the summer holidays and during which time they produce at least one sustained final piece in media of their choice.

-Students will complete their personal studies during the Christmas holidays and finalise their coursework submissions during the period between the start of the spring term and February when they will be given the A2 exam paper.
-As with AS, students develop and explore ideas in response to a given theme.
+Students will complete their Personal Studies during the Christmas holidays and finalise their coursework submissions during the period between the start of the spring term and February when they will be given the A2 exam paper from which students develop and explore ideas in response to a given theme.
 Again this work is tracked and monitored by the department.
 This preparatory work culminates in a 15 hour exam, taken over a three day period, towards the beginning of the summer term (see calendar).